codetricity/pychildren/1_blank_screen/README.md

 Run it.

-Repeat five times, starting with a blank screen.
+Repeat five times, starting with a blank text editor or IDE.

 Young children at age 9 should do one drill, writing the code in one time per class.
+One drill comprises typing the code in one time.
+For each lesson, I suggest 5 drills.
+The child can alter the drill by adding in things like `pygame.display.set_caption("their name")`

 Older students can run a few drills in each class.